craftxbox/craftxbox.github.io/mmit.md

 >The above copyright notice and this permission notice shall be included in all
 >copies or substantial portions of the Software.
 >
->Under no circumstances shall the Software be sold to, or from any party for
+>Under no circumstances shall the Software, or access to a hosted instance of
->any amount of money or other asset.
+>the software, be sold to, or from any party for any amount of money or other
+>asset.
 >
 >THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
 >IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,